 Meetings

 Frequency: Meetings (whether held in person or by remote voice communication, or by electronic or email voting) shall be held at least quarterly or as dictated by the issues at hand.
-Since the Committee has approval and/or review [power (?)] responsibilities affecting the Conference's budgeting and financial health, it may meet more frequently when the budget is being prepared and reviewed.
+Since the Committee has approval and/or review responsibilities affecting the Conference's budgeting and financial health, it may meet more frequently when the budget is being prepared and reviewed.
 Minutes shall be kept of all meetings.
 Decisions shall be by a vote of a majority of the members who are in attendance at a meeting.

 Decisions: A majority of Committee members (present in person or by other means as described above) shall constitute a quorum, and a majority vote of the quorum shall suffice as action by the Committee.
-If necessary in order to establish a quorum or to resolve a tie vote, a non-Committee-member of the Board can be asked to join a meeting of the Committee.
 Voting by proxy is not allowed.

 Report Frequency: A Finance Committee chair's [Treasurer's] report will be submitted to the other Committee members for review prior to submission to the Board.
 The final version of the report will then be included in the packet for an upcoming Board meeting, for informational and/or approval purposes as appropriate.